asorius/Clock/README.md

-Simple reacreation of a seen clock design onto web page.
+Simple recreation of a seen clock design onto web page.